YubiKey-5 Guide

 Change (N)ame, (C)omment, (E)mail or (O)kay/(Q)uit?
 O

-Require touch confirmation for all OpenPGP keys (1 = Sign, 2 = Decrypt, 3 = Auth).
+Set the User Interaction Flags (UIF) to require touch confirmation for all OpenPGP subkeys (1 = Sign, 2 = Decrypt, 3 = Auth).
 Use list to verify the settings.

 gpg/card> uif 1 on